Kazi Musharraf Hussain: Career

-Musharraf was re-elected in 1936 as an independent candidate.
+Musharraf was elected to the Bengal Legislative Assembly in the 1937 Bengal Legislative Assembly election as an independent candidate from the Jalpaiguri-cum-Darjeeling constituency.
 He joined the Muslim League after the elections.
 From 1937 to 1941 he was the minister of Law and Judicial ministry.
 From 1943 to 1945 he was in charge of another ministry.
-He was an advocate of the Pakistan Movement.
-He remained in India after the Partition.
+Hussain was re-elected from the same constituency at the 1946 Bengal Legislative Assembly election.
+He was initially an advocate of the Pakistan Movement but he remained in India after the Partition.
 He went on to serve in the West Bengal state assembly.

 Death

 Musharraf died on 15 November 1966.